brianMutea/NLP-with-N-grams-in-Python-and-NLTK-library/README.md

 Use the following sentence for instance:

-"Natural Language Processing using N-grams is incredibly awesome."
+<i>"Natural Language Processing using N-grams is incredibly awesome."</i>

 ## Code example producing N-grams